MiriamKrausz/Employees-project/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions to the project are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.**greatly appreciated**.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 <!-- LICENSE -->